 Ideal for a hanging basket close to an east-facing window, Hoya Kentiana has the potential to be a seriously gorgeous addition to your personal jungle.

 It’s relatively easy to care for and has similar needs and wants as other Hoyas.

-A one part peat moss and one part perlite soil mix is just what your plant needs.
-In case you don’t have any peat moss available, any chunkier, bark rich soil mix will do.
+A one-part peat moss and one-part perlite soil mix is just what your plant needs.
+If you don’t have any peat moss available, any chunkier, bark-rich soil mix will do.

-It will afford your plant a well-draining, aerated growing medium that will prevent any water logging or root rot.
+It will afford your plant a well-draining, aerated growing medium to prevent water logging or root rot.

 They actually enjoy a lot of bright indirect light and will thrive if you provide them with a couple of hours of direct morning or evening sunlight.

 Be careful not to put it in mid-day direct sunlight for multiple hours.

 That could burn the leaves and will cause irreparable damage.

 A spot in dappled shade with ample light will give your Hoya Kentiana the best shot at success.

 This could be achieved a couple of feet away from a south-facing window or near an east-facing window.